February 23, 2026 · 12 min read

 Support needs Higher Lower

-This profile strongly favors RevShare over CPA — fewer conversions but higher individual value and longer retention.
+This profile strongly favors RevShare over CPA -- fewer conversions but higher individual value and longer retention make RevShare the clear winner.

 Ethical Considerations

-Fixed income awareness: Many older players live on retirement savings.
-Responsible messaging about entertainment budgets is essential.
+Fixed income awareness: Many older players live on retirement savings, so responsible messaging about entertainment budgets is essential.
+Be sensitive to cognitive considerations without being patronizing.

 Universal Principles

-1. Don't stereotype.
-Use research-indicated tendencies as starting points, not rigid rules.
-Individual variation within any demographic is enormous.
+Don't stereotype.
+Use tendencies as starting points, not rigid rules.
+Individual variation within any demographic is enormous, regardless of which group you target.

-2. Test, don't assume.
-Create inclusive content, measure results, and adjust based on data — not assumptions about what each group wants.
+Test, don't assume.
+Create inclusive content, measure results, and adjust based on data.
+See our compliance checklist for responsible gambling messaging that scales with audience vulnerability.

-4. Platform choice matters.
-Recommend platforms with broad appeal — good UX, fast withdrawals, trustworthy reputation, and responsive support serve all demographics.
+Platform choice matters.
+Recommend platforms with good UX, fast withdrawals, and responsive support -- these qualities serve all demographics.

 Content Strategy by Demographics